 Every corner shop in Guatemala sells plastic street-soccer balls, so we haven’t missed any critical sports equipment.
 Costa Rica has nice, affordable, kids’ art supplies, which have kept Liam and Reid busy.
 And though we miss our non-teflon pans at home, Tim and I have been able to round up basic kitchen tools in our Central American home.

 What do we wish we had packed that didn’t come with us to Costa Rica?
 Not much, really: Indian spices (turmeric, coriander, cardamom, and garam masala) for us adults, and origami paper and perhaps a bag of Legos for the kids.
-The primary thing we miss is our public library and books, particularly contemporary picture books, given the rate at which we churned through them at home.
-Fortunately some generous relatives foresaw this need and their gift to the kids this year has been a monthly care package of comics (a great choice, given that anything bigger than a large envelope gets heavily taxed when sent to Costa Rica).
+The primary thing we miss is our public library and books, particularly contemporary picture books, given the rate at which we churned through them at home and the fact that they just don’t compare on e-readers.
+(I’ll address the topic of books, and one great solution we came across in a future post about care packages).

 We also find ourselves reflecting on our room of stuff back in Maine.
 Opening it will feel like Christmas in July as we unpack missed board games, our enormous box of Legos, favorite piano music, the kids’ bikes and that orange dress I wish I had packed.
 We’ll certainly also find ourselves wondering why on earth a person would need so many pairs of pants or shoes.
 Aren’t three enough?